 Monthly Maintenance Cleaning

 Monthly cleaning targets often-neglected areas and involves more intensive processes.
-These tasks form the backbone of professional salon cleaning service offerings.
+These tasks form the backbone of professional cleaning service offerings.

 Deep Floor Care: